crashsystems/crashsystems.net/_posts/2012-02-25-new_website.markdown

 ###Nginx
 Apache is a very versatile web server, but it also seems somewhat slow and resource intensive.
 After I did some research, I found that the [Nginx](http://wiki.nginx.org/Main) web server seems to be one of the fastest servers, especially for serving static content.
 The Nginx installation process was quite simple, and [this](http://blog.martinfjordvald.com/2011/04/optimizing-nginx-for-high-traffic-loads/) guide was quite useful for performance tuning the server.

+---

+The source code for my site can be found on [GitHub](https://github.com/crashsystems/crashsystems.net).
+Now that the site is set up, I plan on posting somewhat more frequently, about technology, information security, crypto and perhaps a bit of photography.